In this issue:

-You may have noticed in these emails that I articulate a problem I've seen and then provide you a minimum of three potential reasonable solutions.
-Sometimes, I even have four solutions.
+You may have noticed in these Pragmatic Manager emails that I articulate a problem I've seen and then offer you a minimum of three potential reasonable solutions.
+Sometimes, I even offer four solutions.
 That's because I use the Rule of Three to help develop these solutions—and it works.